 In addition to these meetings held at the European level, social dialogue takes place at local level too.
-In 2014, 72 meetings (58 in 2013) were held with staff representatives (37 meetings in France, two meetings in Italy, eight in Switzerland, 20 meetings in Germany, three meetings in Sweden, one meeting in Austria and one meeting in Brazil).
-The breakdown of the meetings by location held in 2013 is available in our previous Communication on Progress.
+In 2015, 76 meetings (72 in 2014) were held with staff representatives (30 meetings in France, 1 meeting in Italy, 9 in Switzerland, 32 meetings in Germany, 4 meetings in Sweden).
+The breakdown of the meetings by location held in previous years is available in our previous Communications on Progress.